-Investment terms and pricing: Market Above Market Below Market Describe (if necessary):
+Investment terms and pricing: Market Above Market X Below Market Describe (if necessary): Approval being sought to sell shares at current market which would be a 3% discount to cost basis.

-Financing terms and pricing: Market Above Market Below Market Describe (if necessary):
+Financing terms and pricing: Market Above Market Below Market Describe (if necessary): N/A

-Legal or practical liquidity restrictions: Unrestricted Legally Restricted Practically Restricted Describe (if necessary):
+Legal or practical liquidity restrictions: X Unrestricted Legally Restricted Practically Restricted Describe (if necessary): As descrbed Enron’s holdings subject to rule 144A restrictions.
+The sale of shares covered by this dash will be unrestricted in the sales period.

-Any recourse to Enron (other than investment): Recourse No Recourse Describe (if any):
+Any recourse to Enron (other than investment): Recourse No Recourse Describe (if any): N/A

-Business unit intent to syndicate: None Partial All Describe (if necessary):
+Business unit intent to syndicate: X None Partial All Describe (if necessary):

-Intended Enron hold period:
+Intended Enron hold period: N/A